Belgrade National Theatre

 Polunin also performed in ballet-related film roles in Red Sparrow, Murder on the Orient Express, and a new film called Passion Simple, his first lead role.

-Sergei recently started the “Polunin Foundation dedicated to finding young individuals who are underprivileged and providing them access to a professional dance education, and encouraging and developing their creativity “.
+Sergei recently started the “Polunin Foundation dedicated to finding young underprivileged individuals, encouraging and developing their creativity, and providing them access to a professional dance education”.

 Sergei Polunin’s Sacré